junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean shrugs lightly.
 "Hope not."

-Cas presses off the phone screen, slides it back into his pocket, and leans back to the seat, relaxing against the leather.
+Cas presses off the phone screen, slides it back into his pocket, and leans back into the seat, relaxing against the leather.
 "Well, it's not like we have any plan or job for the rest of the day anyway," he considers.
-"I haven't met Jody or Claire for a while now, it would be nice to see them, too."
+"I haven't met Jody or Claire for a while now; it would be nice to see them, too."

 Dean casts him another glance, and hums noncommittally.